ayraqutub/Twitter-Like-API-SQLite-/README.md

 - *ruchali*, Ruchali Aery

 Note: To use system, the database file must be in the same folder as all files

+For more information about the application, view the Design Document.